 Once cooled store in an airtight container in the fridge for up to 3 days.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; use balance/digital scales; use the hob (with adult supervision); use a colander; mash; beat ingredients together.
+Follow a recipe; follow food safety & hygiene rules; use a timer; tidy away; crack an egg; beat an egg; use measuring spoons and cups; use a jug to measure liquids; use weighing scales; cut using bridge/claw technique safely; use a box grater safely; use the oven (with adult supervision); use a colander; mash; beat ingredients together.

-Saucepan/Steamer, Bowl, Fork, Sieve, Muffin Tin, Muffin Cases, Wire Rack.
+Saucepan/Steamer, Bowl, Fork, Sieve/Colander, Chopping Board, Sharp Knife, Measuring Spoons, Measuring Jug, Weighing Scales, Box Grater, Wooden Spoon, Muffin Tin, Muffin Cases, Wire Rack.

 Ingredients (makes 12):